rcl-ssl/docs/apicore/order-get.md

 # API Endpoint and Method

-The endpoint for the **Order Create** API is :
+The endpoint for the **Order Get** API is :

 ```
-/production/ssl/core/v1/order/subscription/{subscriptionid}/create
+production/ssl/core/v1/order/subscription/{subscriptionid}/get
 ```

 where the placeholder : {subscriptionid} is the **Subscription Id** of the user's subscription in the RCL Portal.